tombch/cligames/README.md

 # `cligames`

 ## Board games in your terminal
-Text-based versions of Connect4 and Tic-tac-toe.
+* Connect4 and Tic-tac-toe with a text-based interface.

-The program also contains a computer player, implemented using the minimax algorithm (with alpha–beta pruning).
+* Playable computer opponent, implemented using the minimax algorithm (with alpha–beta pruning).

-Each board game can be played as human versus human, human versus computer or computer versus computer.
+* Each board game can be played as human versus human, human versus computer or computer versus computer.

 ## Setup